johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 * To reduce convergence time towards the public Internet, the signed zone must be distributed with IXFR as far as possible.

-NB Choice of zone publishing chain is an active configuration choice in each distribution point and must always be the same for all distribution points.
+N.B.
+Choice of zone publishing chain is an active configuration choice in each distribution point and must always be the same for all distribution points.